 Eating disorder treatment depends on an individual’s specific type of eating disorder.
 But in general, it typically includes psychotherapy, nutrition education and medication.
 If a person’s life is at risk, they may need immediate hospitalization to stabilize their health.

 Individual psychotherapy can help and individual learn how to exchange unhealthy habits for healthy ones.
 They learn how to monitor their eating and moods, develop problem-solving skills, and explore healthy ways to cope with stressful situations.
 Psychotherapy can also help improve relationships.
-A type of psychotherapy called cognitive behavioral therapy is commonly used in eating disorder treatment, especially for bulimia nervosa and binge-eating disorder.
+A type of psychotherapy called cognitive behavioural therapy is commonly used in eating disorder treatment, especially for bulimia nervosa and binge-eating disorder.
 Group therapy also may be helpful for some people.

 Weight restoration and nutrition education

 If an individual is underweight due to an eating disorder, the first goal of treatment will be to start getting them back to a healthy weight.
-No matter what their weight, dietitians and other health care providers can give them information about a healthy diet and help design an eating plan that can help them achieve a healthy weight and instill normal-eating habits.
+No matter what their weight, health care providers can give them information about a healthy diet and help design an eating plan that can help them achieve a healthy weight and instill normal-eating habits.
 If a person has binge-eating disorder, they may benefit from medically supervised weight-loss programs.

 If an individual has serious health problems or if they have anorexia and refuse to eat or gain weight, their doctor may recommend hospitalization.
 Hospitalization may be on a medical or psychiatric ward.
 Some clinics specialize in treating people with eating disorders.
 Some may offer day programs, rather than full hospitalization.
 Specialized eating disorder programs may offer more intensive treatment over longer periods of time.